DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * fixed a bug that was partially installing python_embedded within the program directory
 * this phantom python_embedded folder is automatically deleted if present
 * from 1.0.0, Flux models are installed in either the "FluxDev" or "FluxSchnell" folders
-* if an obsolete "Flux" folder is found and it is empty, it is automatically deleted
+* if an obsolete "Flux" folder is found and it is empty, it is automatically deleted<br/><br/>

 # 1.0.0 Welcome to FooocusPlus 1.0.0!